Primary Care Loan Program (Medical Students Only)

 - Osteopathic general practice

 Consideration is given to third- and fourth-year students who are willing to commit to practicing in the primary care field until the loan is paid in full.
-To qualify, you must be able to demonstrate financial need and include your parents' financial information on your FAFSA or Renewal FAFSA.
-The only exceptions are if both parents are deceased or you are an independent student who is at least 24 years old and can provide documentation showing that you have been independent for at least three years.
+To qualify, you must be able to demonstrate financial need and include your parents' financial information on your Free Application for Federal Student Aid (FAFSA) or renewal FAFSA.
+The only exceptions are if both of your parents are deceased or you are an independent student who is at least 24 years old and can provide documentation showing that you have been independent for at least three years.
 Be aware that if you take this loan but do not enter and complete a primary care residency program before the loan is paid in full, the terms of the loan will change.

 Loan limits vary from year to year depending on funding levels but will be equal to at least the amount of tuition plus fees.